rikosintie/Discovery/usage.md

 ## Failure to connect to a switch

-If a does not respond or if the the credentials are incorrect, a message will be printed to the console and script will continue processing the next switch.
+If a switch does not respond or if the the credentials are incorrect, a message will be printed to the console and the script will continue processing the next switch.

 It's really disruptive to the discovery process if switches fail.
-That means you have to fix the problem and then create a new inventory file, then rerun it.
+That means you have to fix the problem and then create a new inventory file with just the failed switches, then rerun it.

 I recommend saving the switch IP addresses in a plain text file, one per line, and then using nmap to verify that ssh is working.

-For example, create a new text file ip.txt:
+For example, create a new text file - ip.txt:

 ```bash
 192.168.10.50